PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 Furthermore, recall that every edge of a transcription factor network is assigned a "+" or a "-" sign based on whether the interaction corresponds to activation or repression, respectively.
 Accordingly, there are eight different types of FFLs, depending on the labels of the three edges in this motif.

 Among the 42 total FFLs in the *E. coli* transcription factor network, five of them have the structure below, in which the edges connecting *X* to *Y* and *X* to *Z* are assigned a "+" and the edge connecting *Y* to *Z* is assigned a "-".
-This specific form of the FFL motif is (unfortunately) named a **type-1 incoherent feedforward loop**.
+This specific form of the FFL motif is  called a **type-1 incoherent feedforward loop**.
 This form of the FFL will be our focus for the rest of the module.

 **STOP:** How could we simulate a feedforward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
 What would we compare this simulation against?
 {: .notice--primary}